 Area: India measures 3, 214 km from north to south and 2, 933 km from east to west with a total land area of 3,287,263 sq km.

 Natural Resources: Coal (fourth-largest reserves in the world), iron ore, chromite, natural gas, magnesite, manganese ore, apatite, phosphorite, steatite, mica, bauxite, petroleum, titanium ore, limestone, arable land, dolomite, baryte, kaolin, gypsum, fluorite

 Land: 2,973,190 sq km

 Political System and Government:

-The world's largest democracy implemented its Constitution in 1950 that provided for a parliamentary system of Government with a bicameral parliament and three independent branches: the executive, the legislature and the judiciary.
-The country has a federal structure with elected governments in States.
+India implemented its Constitution in 1950 where it provided for a parliamentary system of government with a bicameral parliament and three independent branches: the executive, the legislature and the judiciary.
+The country has a federal structure with elected governments in states.